Nine Most Affordable Electric Vehicles of 2022

 The Hyundai Kona Electric is the cheapest SUV on our list, with the base trim (SEL) starting at $34,000 and eligible for the federal tax credit, giving it an effective price of $26,500.
 The tax credit makes this SUV even more affordable and a great option for families.
 This SUV is cheaper than the Chevy Bolt EUV, even without the tax credit.

-Both vehicle options offer all of the same battery and performance capabilities (range, charge time, acceleration, etc.) Other than some minor exterior differences like LED headlights, the biggest difference between the SEL and Limited is the Limited comes standard with more premium infotainment and interior features.
+Both vehicle options offer all of the same battery and performance capabilities (range, charge time, acceleration, etc.) Besides minor exterior differences like LED headlights, the biggest difference between the SEL and Limited is the Limited comes standard with more premium infotainment and interior features.
 This makes the Kona Electric SEL a great all-around electric SUV option at under $30k without sacrificing performance or battery capabilities.

 TrimPrice Starting*Range0-60 mphTop SpeedDrive Type